+Sarah's Attic was a popular line of figurines in the 1990s. and the phenomenon actually began on the dining room table of the Schultz home in Chesaning, MI.
 In 1983 Sarah was managing the gift department in her husband's pharmacy, where she was also selling her own hand-made creations.
-Not surprisingly, the best selling products were those she created herself such as stenciled slates, boards, and pictures.
+Not surprisingly, the best selling products were those she created herself such as stencilled slates, boards, and pictures.

 At first, the mother of five children declined, but reconsidered later as she thought about such family necessities as a new couch and college tuition.

 With the help of her family, friends, and a few employees a "small" business venture was started called Sarah's Attic--From the Heart.
 The company was founded on three basic principles: Love, Respect and Dignity.
 Sarah's upbringing was evident in her creations right from the beginning.